wonderunit/storyboarder/README.md

 2. Start drawing boards using a mouse or wacom open.
 Or print out
 3. Flip through the boards, play it back, pitch it, make changes.

 Don't get slowed down by too many buttons or options.
-You're here to board stories, not make the next Moner Lisa.
+You're here to board stories, not make the next Mona Lisa.

 Works with Pens on any tablet or Cintiq or even a Microsoft Surface.
 Also works with a mouse.